aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/idocumentsavingcallback/_index.md

 ---
 title: IDocumentSavingCallback
+linktitle: IDocumentSavingCallback
 second_title: Aspose.Words for Java API Reference
-description: Implement this interface if you want to have your own custom method called during saving a document.
+description: Implement this interface if you want to have your own custom method called during saving a document in Java.
 type: docs
-weight: 643
+weight: 645
 url: /java/com.aspose.words/idocumentsavingcallback/
 ---
 ```